GoofyOzy4/dotfile-i3wm/README.md

 #### Install Dependencies - Packages

-To install the required packages (picom, rofi, bluez, polybar, xclip, feh) on different Linux distributions, use the following commands:
+To install the required packages on different Linux distributions, use the following commands:

 ##### - Debian/Ubuntu-based:
 ```bash